danielsGitStuff/mel/README.md

   - some programs like `find` may accept your parameters but silently ignore them: `mindepth` for example
 - your background service might get killed at any time

-In Java I only found one thing that is broken: the file watch service that watches folders for changes:
+In Java I only found two things that are broken:
+- the file watch service that watches folders for changes:
   It neither delivers complete nor correct results on any Platform.
 All you can rely on is that something had happened.
+- My JUnit tests somehow end with core dumps of the underlying JVM (on the build machine only)

 ### Intellij does not rebuild all changed Files when running or debugging (Linux)